zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 "He's gone?" said Harry frantically.
 "Now?"

-"Professor Dumbledore is a very great wizard, Potter, he has manydemands on his time - "But this is important."
+"Professor Dumbledore is a very great wizard, Potter, he has many demands on his time - "But this is important."
 "Something you have to say is more important than the Ministry of Magic,Potter.
-"Look," said Harry, throwing caution to the winds, "Professor -- it'sabout the Sorcerer's tone --"
+"Look," said Harry, throwing caution to the winds, "Professor -- it's about the Sorcerer's tone --"

 213